-Chapter 16 Group Meaning / Individual Interpretation
+Chapter 16.
+Group Meaning / Individual Interpretation

-1. Previously published as G. Stahl (2003c), Meaning and interpretation in collaboration, in B. Wasson, S. Ludvigsen, & U. Hoppe (Eds.), Designing for change in networked learning environments (pp. 523-532).
-Boston: Kluwer.
+Previously published as: Stahl, G. (2003).
+Meaning and interpretation in collaboration.
+In B. Wasson, S. Ludvigsen, U. Hoppe (Eds.)
+Designing for change in networked learning environments. (pp. 523-532).
+Bergen, Norway: Kluwer.

-This chapter was the final plenary presentation at CSCL '03 in Bergen, Norway, where it was well received.
-Subsequent comments from students in Dan Suthers's class and in my CSCL seminar led me to expand several central points.
+This chapter was the final plenary presentation at CSCL '03 in Bergen Norway, where it was well received.
+Subsequent comments from students in Dan Suthers' class and in my CSCL seminar led me to expand several central points.